neuroflip/breeds/README.md

 - [Thursday 21]: First decisions about general architecture.
 Task1 and Task2 implementation.
 - [Friday 22]: Task3 implementation
 - [Saturday 23]: Tests and general beautify of the code and project
 - [Sunday 24]: Added snapshots tests.
-Final checks and reviews
+Final checks and reviews.